willowec/lightwand/docs/notebook.md

 ## 2024/04/28

 Updated the alphabet generation code so that empty space behind the characters can be blank.
 The wand is now fully legible even in a lit room!

+## 2024/04/30

+Added a push button connecting GPIO28 to +3v3 in order to allow the wand to switch display modes without reprogramming